Summary of Generation 6

 My mom, Cassy Miller, was a very smart astronaut who graduated with honours at the Foxbury Institute.
 My dad, instead, was a guy who landed on the Moon a few years before I was born and who came straight from the past of us sixamians.
 You could spot him from the long tendrils on his head, the same that gave him his incredible telepathic abilities, his stern expression, and his constant struggle to understand earthling customs.

 I always had an incredibly close bond with my mom, while with Toq it was a challenge since the very beginning.
 First of all, the little me couldn't understand why I'd never seen for my first years, nor he could understand why he could always perceive fear and insecurity coming from him.
-Above all, however, I also noticed the way happiness suddenly started to enter the mix of his emotions starting from the moment he entered the door and saw us.
+Above all, however, the little me had noticed the way happiness suddenly started to enter the mix of his emotions starting from the very moment he entered the door and saw us.

 The little me wasn't as good as interpreting emotions as I'm now, yet it was very clear to me how serene he felt when interacting with me, as well as how he mostly wanted to make me and mom Cassy happy, to the point to be afraid of disappointing us.